victorlga/cloud-course-project/docs/README.md

 ## Project Overview
 This project automates the provisioning of scalable and resilient public cloud infrastructure on AWS using Terraform.
 It is designed to deploy a simple Python-based RESTful API, supported by a robust backend infrastructure that includes an Application Load Balancer (ALB), Auto Scaling EC2 instances, load testing with Locust, and an RDS PostgreSQL database.

+## Python code

+The FastAPI Python code is available in [this repository](https://github.com/victorlga/simple_python_crud).

+The Locust Python code is available in [this repository](https://github.com/victorlga/locust_python_tester/tree/main).

 ## Infrastructure Components

 ### Networking